Channel apps

 * <p>

-* If the content must be stored in an external system, this is also the time to do that.
+* If you must store the content in an external system, this is also the time to do that.
 If the content must instead

-* be known in `prepare` or `deliver`, it should be placed in the document store for future use.
+* be known in `prepare` or `deliver`, place it in the document store for future use.

 * <p>

-* This method may be called multiple times with the same content key.
-But for a given content key, it will always
+* You may call this method multiple times with the same content key.
+But for a given content key, it is always

-* be called with the same content and options.
-As such, once successful, it should be treated as an idempotent
+* called with the same content and options.
+As such, when successful, treat it as an idempotent

 * operation at the content key level.
 So if the given key has already been processed and successfully stored, there